 On top of being a brilliant psychologist, May was also a skilled writer.
 This multifaceted talent helped him promote existential-humanistic psychology.
 It is hard to go wrong with May’s writings, although I would not recommend beginning with The Meaning of Anxiety.
 It’s a wonderful book, but not the most enjoyable read of his books, possibly because it began as a dissertation.
 The three top books I would recommend are 1) Freedom and Destiny, 2) The Cry for Myth, and 3) Love and Will.
 The most comprehensive overview of May’s theory is likely Freedom and Destiny.
 Some close to May noted that he did not like this book as he felt that he basically self-plagiarized his previous writings.
 While, as a writer, this self-critique makes sense, it also is the reason why Freedom and Destiny may be the best overview of May’s writing.

-Additionally, there is an entire issues of the Review of Existential Psychology and Psychiatry devoted to the contributions of Rollo May.
-While these articles are hard to find and do not replace replace the actual writings of Rollo May, this is an excellent resource on his life and work.
+Additionally, there is an entire issue of the Review of Existential Psychology and Psychiatry devoted to the contributions of Rollo May.
+While these articles are hard to find and do not replace the actual writings of Rollo May, this is an excellent resource on his life and work.

 James F. T. Bugental